Kern County Scottish Society presents.... 22nd Annual Scottish Games & Gathering.

 Include your family member in the Memoriam

 Opening ceremonies start at noon.
-March of the Clans, the Marching Pipe and Drum Competitors, The Queen and Her Court, and a very special Honorary Chieftain of the Day, (2014 Chieftain was Mayor Harvey L. Hall).
+March of the Clans, the Marching Pipe and Drum Competitors, The Queen and Her Court, and a very special Honorary Chieftain of the Day, to be announced soon!